The Evolution of Cooperation: Subsequent work

 The payoffs in the Prisoner's Dilemma game are fixed, but in real life defectors are often punished by cooperators.
 Where punishment is costly there is a second-order dilemma amongst cooperators between those who pay the cost of enforcement and those who do not.

 Other work has shown that while individuals given a choice between joining a group that punishes free-riders and one that does not initially prefer the sanction-free group, yet after several rounds they will join the sanctioning group, seeing that sanctions secure a better payoff.

 In small populations or groups there is the possibility that indirect reciprocity (reputation) can interact with direct reciprocity (e.g. tit for tat) with neither strategy dominating the other.
 The interactions between these strategies can give rise to dynamic social networks which exhibit some of the properties observed in empirical networks If network structure and choices in the Prisoner's dilemma co-evolve, then cooperation can survive.
 In the resulting networks cooperators will be more centrally located than defectors who will tend to be in the periphery of the network.

 In "The Coevolution of Parochial Altruism and War" by Jung-Kyoo Choi and Samuel Bowles.
 From their summary:

 Altruism—benefiting fellow group members at a cost to oneself —and parochialism—hostility towards individuals not of one's own ethnic, racial, or other group—are common human behaviors.
 The intersection of the two—which we term "parochial altruism"—is puzzling from an evolutionary perspective because altruistic or parochial behavior reduces one's payoffs by comparison to what one would gain from eschewing these behaviors.
 But parochial altruism could have evolved if parochialism promoted intergroup hostilities and the combination of altruism and parochialism contributed to success in these conflicts....
 [Neither] would have been viable singly, but by promoting group conflict they could have evolved jointly.

+Consideration of the mechanisms through which learning from the social environment occurs is pivotal in studies of evolution.
+In the context of this discussion, learning rules, specifically conformism and payoff-dependent imitation, are not arbitrarily predetermined but are biologically selected.
+Behavioral strategies, which include cooperation, defection, and cooperation coupled with punishment, are chosen in alignment with the agent's prevailing learning rule.
+Simulations of the model under conditions approximating those experienced by early hominids reveal that conformism can evolve even when individuals are solely faced with a cooperative dilemma, contrary to previous assertions.
+Moreover, the incorporation of conformists significantly amplifies the group size within which cooperation can be sustained.
+These model results demonstrate robustness, maintaining validity even under conditions of high migration rates and infrequent intergroup conflicts.

-They do not claim that humans have actually evolved in this way, but that computer simulations show how war could be promoted by the interaction of these behaviors.
-A crucial open research question, thus, is how realistic the assumptions are which these simulation models are based on.
+Neither Choi & Bowles nor Guzmán, Rodriguez-Sicket and Rowthorn claim that humans have actually evolved in this way, but that computer simulations show how war could be promoted by the interaction of these behaviors.
+A crucial open research question, thus, is how realistic the assumptions are on which these simulation models are based.